Feifeiyang5177/YouTube_Clone_Solo_Full_Stack_Project/README.md

 ## Implimentation

-- Realizing that i will have multiple elements to render for one element, I was able to manage and organize them in order to style them efficiently.
+- Realizing that i will have multiple elements to render for one component, I was able to manage and organize multitple elements in order to style them efficiently.
 ```render(){
         const {video} = this.props;
         return (